Knowing what to pack for Iceland in summer can be challenging. Check out this in-depth breakdown of everything you need for your Iceland packing list.

-Even if you are taking part in winter activities, it’s not necessary to buy a whole new wardrobe before you visit Norway.
-However, there are a few items that are necessary to pack for Norway in winter.
-This post will cover the essentials of what you need and cover off a few items you might want to pack for winter activities in Norway.
+Even if you are taking part in winter activities, it’s not necessary to buy a whole new wardrobe before you visit Iceland.
+However, a few items are necessary to pack for Iceland in winter.
+This post will cover the essentials of what you need and cover a few items you might want to pack for winter activities in Iceland.
 To help you plan your packing, I’ve laid out the layers from bottom to top to help you plan.

 Winter Clothing For Winter In Iceland

 I have an unnatural love for socks.
 Whenever I go to gear shows, it’s the sock vendors that I seek out first.
 And there’s a reason for that.
 A high-quality pair of wool or synthetic blend socks will keep your feet dry, and comfortable no matter the temperature.
 Whether I’m traveling in warm or cold weather, I always travel with wool socks.
 Kevin and I love Wigwam socks for being really comfortable without being bulky.
 Finding quality, breathable wool socks for kids can be challenging.
 We’ve had good luck with these ones, and they aren’t too pricey.

 It’s easy to dress for success in Iceland.
 You can pretty much wear whatever pants you would like in the city and you’ll be comfortable.
 For touring around town I’m personally a big fan of the Prana Halle pants.
 They look great around town.
 But they’re also waterproof and durable for days on the trail.
 For a day exploring the outdoors, my Iceland packing list also includes their water-repellent convertible Halle pants.
 If you hit one of the Iceland summer warm streaks, you’ll appreciate having the ability to make them shorts.
 For the kids, I’ve found Columbia convertible pants to be fantastic year-round options for outdoor activities.